Fohdeesha/quanta-brocade/documentation/index.md

 #Flashing the LB6M to a Brocade TurboIron 24X

-##Caveats & Disclaimer
+##Disclaimer & Caveats
 We are not responsible for any damaged devices or property resulting from this guide.
 This guide assumes you own a legitimate Brocade TurboIron and therefore have rights to the firmware & its use.
 Two things will also change due to hardware differences:

-* The Brocade does not physically have LED lights for the SFP+ ports, so the code has no provison to control anyway.
+* The Brocade model does not physically have LED lights for the SFP+ ports, so the code has no provison to control them.
 Therefore flashing this will render your SFP+ status/activity LED lights inactive.
-The Chassis LEDs and copper port LEDs still work as normal
+The Chassis LEDs and copper port LEDs still work as normal.

 * The Brocade only has one Out Of Band management port.
 Your #2 OOB port will no longer do anything.
-You'll still have OOB managenet as usual on mgmt #1, and of course in-band management on all the normal ports.
+You'll still have OOB management as usual on mgmt #1, and of course in-band management on all the normal ports.

+* While it may be possible to flash back to Quanta, we haven't investigated this (the Brocade bootloader does not have the same raw memory copy commands), so for now assume this is a one way trip.
-##Prerequisites & Preparation
+##Prerequisites

 This guide assumes you're familiar with the basics like tftp, obtaining a serial console to the device, etc. If you're not, this guide is probably not for you.
 Before touching your switch, read this document from beginning to end to get a basic idea of what you'll be doing - do **not** skip this step.

 If you miss a part of it you'll render your switch unusable, but that risk can be entirely mitigated by being prepared and following closely.
 It's also a good idea to have the switch on a UPS while you do this, if you lose power after the *erase* command before you've flashed the new bootloader, your device is a brick (however it can be recovered with a PowerPC capable JTAG unit).

 Firstly grab this [Brocade Firmware Zip](http://brokeaid.com/files/Brocade-TI.zip) - it contains your bootloader, OS, and all the documentation you'll need.
 We're not promising it will be available here long, so keep it somewhere safe.
 If you redistribute it, please do not exclude or rename any files (keep it complete).
 Start a tftp server and make sure both *brocadeboot.bin* and *brocadeimage.bin* are being served by your tftp server.
 Connect to the serial console  port on the switch and open a terminal window (9600 8N1).
 Also be sure to connect the #1 management port on the switch to a network that has layer 2 access to your tftp server, so it can succesfully retrieve them while in u-boot.